 You don’t have to look very hard these days to notice negative news around the world.
 It’s not just the news media or public leaders that are using harsh words toward one another.
-It’s also become the norm in some social media circles to pass on gossip and unforgiving pictures about someone they have never met.
-Just because others are negative does not mean you have to be negative.
+It’s also become the norm in some social media circles to pass on gossip, misinformation, and unforgiving pictures about someone they have never met, to name a few.
+Just because others are negative does not mean you have to be.

 One of the most valuable things you can do as an individual to counter-balance the negativity is to broadcast your message with appreciation and kindness.
 Every day, whether speaking with a co-worker or nurturing a family member, you are transmitting a message.
 Do you want to spread a message of negativity or a message of appreciation?

-Learning to focus on and express appreciation is a central quality of a Creator—the primary role in TED* (The Empowerment Dynamic) ™.
-Appreciation strengthens your relationship with others and helps build their confidence—and acknowledges them as Co-Creators.
-This is done by helping other people recognize their contribution…..even when they are being negative or demeaning toward themselves or others.
+Learning to focus on and express appreciation is a central quality of a Creator—the primary role in TED* (The Empowerment Dynamic)®.
+Appreciation strengthens your relationship with others and helps build their confidence—and acknowledges them as co-Creators.
+This is done by helping other people recognize their contribution… even when they are being negative or demeaning toward themselves or others.

 We want to offer “3 levels of Appreciation.”
-This is a way for Creators to purposefully and skillfully develop the practice of deep appreciation.
+This is a way for Creators to purposefully and skillfully develop the practice of deep appreciation of others:

-- Simply say “Thank you.”
-Saying “Thank you” expresses appreciation to the other for what they did for you.
+- Simply say “thank you.”
+By saying “thank you,” it expresses appreciation to the other for what they did for you.
 While walking in the neighborhood recently, a young boy was biking on the sidewalk.
-We moved aside to allow him to pass and he looked directly at us and politely said, “Thank you.”
+We moved aside to allow him to pass and he looked directly at us and politely said, “thank you.”
 We felt appreciated by this youngster for our small gesture of moving aside.

-- Thanks + details + emotion.
+- Gratitude + details + emotion.
 The deepest level of appreciation is when we let others know how we feel.
-Finally, in the third level we go even deeper and include emotions and the impact the person’s actions had on you and others.
+Finally, in the third level, you go even deeper and include emotions and the impact the person’s actions had on you and others.
 The manager could add to their statement of appreciation by saying, “Thank you for your report and the attention to detail.
 It excites me to see your growth and the report reflects well on the whole team.”

 Level 2 and, especially, level 3 appreciation conveys to others, “I see and value you.”

-Every day you have the power to positively influence the world by broadcasting your message of appreciation to others.
+Every day you have the power to positively influence the world by expressing appreciation to others.